erikvanmechelen/loom/README.md

 ## A Few Questions

+What innovation patent is Joe speaking about in this video to Joshiah? https://www.loom.com/use-cases/leadership

 How does Loom approach product?
 Which workflows are working?
 I sense that Loom approaches Product cross-functionally.
 Can you share more?

 What is the current relationship between teams at Loom?
 How are decisions made?